Click thumbnails for full size, scaled to a new window.

 Len Colgan 2/11/14 ...
 "Several years ago, I purchased two plants from Lotte Hromadnik, both labelled T. oropezana.
 They looked a bit different.

-One of them flowered two years ago, (see BinA images above).
+One of them flowered two years ago, (see BinA images at top of page).
 Immediately, Peter Tristram and others replied that it definitely was not T. oropezana.

 The other (smaller) one is now in flower, and this one is correctly named. (see above: Len Colgan 11/14)